Edward Julius Detmold

-Edward Julius Detmold (21 November 1883 Putney, Wandsworth, Surrey - 1 July 1957 Montgomery) and his twin brother Charles Maurice Detmold (1883-1908) were prolific Victorian and early twentieth-century book illustrators.

 Biography and works

-Their parents were Edward Detmold and Mary Agnes Luck.
-Their father, an electrical engineer was absent for much of their childhood, and they lived with their uncle and guardian, Dr. Edward Barton Shuldham, who saw to their tuition and was a noted collector of porcelain and Japanese woodblock prints of plants and animals.
-Dr. Shuldham occupied a house in Upper Richmond Road, Putney, where the twins had been born.
-He ensured their interest in natural history and art and created a nurturing environment for their precocious talents.
-They also spent time with another uncle, the painter Henry E. Detmold, who encouraged them in their art.
-Most of their prodigious energy was expended on depicting animal subjects and their work showed great influence from traditional Japanese art, Albrecht Dürer and later the Art Nouveau movement.
-They were exhibiting watercolours at the Royal Academy and the Royal Institute of Painters in Water Colours at the age of 13.
-Edward Burne-Jones praised their work and warned against the dangers of uniformity inherent in art schools.
+The Detmold twins' parents were Edward Detmold and Mary Agnes Luck.
+Their father, an electrical engineer, was absent for much of their childhood, and they lived with their mother and her foster father, Dr. Edward Barton Shuldham, who saw to their tuition and was a collector of porcelain and Japanese woodblock prints of plants and animals.
+Dr. Shuldham occupied a house on Upper Richmond Road, Putney, where the twins were born, and the family later moved to Hampstead.
+Both Dr. Shuldham and the twins' uncle, painter Henry E. Detmold, have been cited as primary influences on the twins' artistic work.
+Most of the twins' artistic output centered around the depiction of animal subjects, and their work showed influence from traditional Japanese art, Albrecht Dürer and, later, the Art Nouveau movement.
+They exhibited watercolour paintings at the Royal Academy and at the Royal Institute of Painters in Water Colours at the age of 13, earning praise from English painter Edward Burne-Jones.

-The twins subsequently mastered the techniques of watercolour etching and of colour printing with copper plates, buying a printing press and producing their own proofs at home.

-In 1898 they compiled a portfolio of colour etchings of animals and flowering plants done in the Japanese style.
-These were much sought after and were rapidly sold out.
-They collaborated on the etchings and illustrations for their first book Pictures From Birdland published in 1899.
-This book resulted from a number of drawings being shown in the autumn of 1897, to the publisher J. M. Dent, who was so impressed that the two brothers were asked to provide coloured illustrations for a book of his.
+The twins subsequently learned the techniques of watercolour etching and of colour printing with copper plates, buying a printing press and producing their own proofs at home.
+During this time, they also spent extended periods of time near Steyning, in Sussex, where the family owned a country cottage.
+In 1898, they compiled a portfolio of colour etchings of animals and flowering plants done in the Japanese style and collaborated on the etchings and illustrations for their first book, Pictures From Birdland, published in 1899.
+This book resulted from a number of drawings being shown in the autumn of 1897 to publisher J. M. Dent, who was impressed and asked the two brothers to provide coloured illustrations for a book of his.
 The first title mooted was Alphabet of Birds, eventually becoming Pictures from Birdland.
+This was followed in 1900 by an exhibition at the Fine Art Society's Gallery in London.

-"Particularly noticeable are the early influences in the paintings, Edward's design for an osprey, with its unusual water effects, testifying to a Japanese contribution.
-Already apparent is that style in which a searching study of natural forms, especially bird plumage, is subordinated to the decorative arrangement" - David Larkin (The Fantastic Creatures of Edward Julius Detmold) This was followed in 1900, by an exhibition at the Fine Art Society's Gallery in London.
+Particularly noticeable are the early influences in the paintings, Edward's design for an osprey, with its unusual water effects, testifying to a Japanese contribution.
+Already apparent is that style in which a searching study of natural forms, especially bird plumage, is subordinated to the decorative arrangement.